ConnorStoneAstro/caskade/README.md

 ## Tutorial

-The `caskade` interface has lots of flexability, check out the [Jupyter notebook tutorial](docs/notebooks/BeginnersGuide.ipynb) to learn how to use it!
+The `caskade` interface has lots of flexibility, check out the [Jupyter notebook tutorial](docs/notebooks/BeginnersGuide.ipynb) to learn how to use it!